midstreeeam/EvoSim/reports/index.md

 Owing to this unique neural makeup, existing frameworks fall short.
 As a solution, we've crafted our own from the ground up.
 Delve into the nuances of our neural structure [here](Neural.md).
 ### Training

+Evolutionary training stands at the heart of our project.
+Without this, our virtual entities would merely be random, inanimate blocks, and their intricate neural networks would lack purpose and function.

+The adaptability of our training regimen is noteworthy.
+By designing a myriad of tasks, we can guide creatures towards various objectives—be it movement, terrestrial ambulation, aquatic swimming, or other specialized actions.
+To facilitate the evolution of these creatures, we employ genetic algorithms.
+Given the intricate nature of our dynamic neural networks, conventional back-propagation proves too mathematically challenging.
+Thus, genetic algorithms offer a more viable and efficient approach.

+For a deeper dive into the nuances of our evolutionary training process, explore [this section](Training.md).

+## Design Pattern

+To harness the advantages of parallel computing, our design embraces the Entity Component System (ECS) paradigm over the traditional Object-Oriented Programming (OOP) approach.

+Our virtual creatures boast a distinct hierarchical neural network.
+Organizing such a network in a conventional nested manner would immensely complicate parallel computation due to the intricate interdependencies present within the neural network's segments.
+To navigate this complexity, we've restructured the neural network.
+Each expansive network is fragmented into its smallest functional units, which are then interlinked.
+An auxiliary scheduling system is incorporated to dictate the sequence of processing.
+This reconfiguration significantly simplifies the parallel processing of the numerous neural network units.

+For managing other resources and datasets, we lean into Bevy's ECS framework, which offers robust support for parallel operations.